Health Care Access & Affordability

 Hilltop works to find innovative strategies for expanding access to affordable health care coverage and services with the goal of empowering consumers.

-For Maryland Medicaid, Hilltop conducts the annual evaluation of the HealthChoice program, Maryland’s managed care program that serves 1.1 million individuals with capitation payments totaling almost $6 billion annually.
+For Maryland Medicaid, Hilltop conducts the annual evaluation of HealthChoice, Maryland’s managed care program that serves 1.2 million individuals with capitation payments totaling almost $6.5 billion annually.
 We also examine service utilization, costs, and outcomes for special programs or populations, such as the Community Health Pilots for home visiting services and assistance with community integration.

 The Maryland Primary Care Program (MDPCP)—which incentivizes practices to offer advanced primary care services—is a component of the Maryland Total Cost of Care Model.
 Hilltop developed an algorithm that identifies an individual’s relative risk of avoidable hospitalization, called the Hilltop Pre-AH Model™.
 In partnership with Chesapeake Regional Information System for our Patients (CRISP), Maryland’s health information exchange, Hilltop is using the model to provide risk stratification scores monthly to primary care practices to assist care coordinators in triaging care.
 The system went live in October 2019, and in October 2022 expanded to include two more predictive models that generate risk scores for severe diabetes complications and all-cause mortality.
 Learn more about the model.
 Learn how we developed the model.